itIsKappa/utils/HELP.md

 This accepts a string of characters that will be *added* to the set of bad characters.
 To see the characters that were added via the `show` option, the `show` option must succeed the `add` option.
-If the `show` option precedes the `add` options, no change will be seen, since the program would have already exited.
+If the `show` option precedes the `add` option, no change will be seen, since the program would have already exited.
 * `-x`, `--ignore-extension`\
 This switch will deny the existence of file extensions.
 Therefore, the file